nerdfiles/hypermedia-orientation/index.md

 # Forget Game Theory

 Do water and money even "malfunction" in the same way, by the same manner with similar consequences?
+Pace Vail, as Nash would have it, memes and genes are analyzable in the same methodology, by the same algebraic and algorithmic
+procedure: what stratifies above transcribes below.
 If mental states, or perceptual states, are individuation dependent on the outside (interactive exteriority) to what extent is any allegedly existing possible world not subsumed to the very possibility of the interactive exteriority?
 Or not merely an extension of the